TriggerReactor/TriggerReactor/CONTRIBUTING.md

 the appropriate folder, and use /trg reload command to load it without restarting the server.
 * If tests are done, you must explain about your work to people.
     * If you created a new Executor/Placeholder, update the Wiki, so people will be able to know how to use what you've made
-    * If you modified Executor/Placeholder, make sure to update the Wiki as necessary.
+    * If you modified an Executor/Placeholder, make sure to update the Wiki as necessary.

 ## Core code
-If you know Java very well and are experienced plugin developer (and knowing data structure or algorithms is plus), you may contribute to fix bugs, add new features, etc. to the actual
+If you know Java very well and are experienced plugin developer (and knowing data structure or algorithms is plus), you may contribute bug fixes, add new features, etc. to the actual
 TriggerReactor source code.
-Once you are done, make pull request.
+Once you are done, make a pull request.

 * Please test your code yourself.
 * Please update Wiki as necessary.